Denis-Source/weather_app/README.md

 # weather_app
-Simple and elegant weather application
+Simple yet elegant weather application

 ## Features
 - adaptable color scheme to time of the day and weather conditions;